 Expert Abroad’s Top 10 Things to do in Rome

-We decided against joining a tour.
-There are plenty of signs and explanations here and so much to see that I am sure you would not get to cover much in a group, there just would not be time.
-If we had the budget, I would have booked a private guide.
+We decided against joining a tour on this occasion.
+There are plenty of signs and explanations here but if you do want a deeper understanding a tour might appeal.
+If we visited again I would have booked a private guide.

 Our 3 hours here flew, but we felt we had seen enough.
 It is quite overwhelming and I am sure we left enough for a repeat visit.
 My favourites spots here were the map room, to me almost as beautiful as the Sistine, the paintings in the Pinacoteca.
 Our daughter loved the Egyptian rooms.

-It is not permitted to take photos in the Sistine Chapel, so I am sharing this shot of the ceiling of the map room.
+You are not permitted to take photos in the Sistine Chapel, so I am sharing this shot of the ceiling of the map room.
 Apparently, a Japanese company sponsored the restoration of the chapel and as a result, have the rights to photography on the roof.
-On the day we were there, almost everyone was sneakily snapping away, and the discreet shots I tried to get were pretty average.
-All the details you need to plan your own visit including opening hours and prices are on the official Vatican website.
+On the day we were there, almost everyone was sneakily snapping away.

-Where: Viale Vaticano – Don’t do what we did and walk to St Peter’s – It’s a good walk around the block from here.
+Where: Viale Vaticano – Don’t do what we did and walk to St Peter’s.
+The Museum entry is a good walk around the block from there.

 How: Take a bus from Termini or the Metro to Ottaviano

-3. Be in awe at St Peter’s Basilica
+2. Be in Awe at St Peter’s Basilica

 Where: Piazza San Pietro